 WHAT'S THIS ALL ABOUT?

 Our attachment style is the way we tend to relate to others in intimate relationships.
 It develops in childhood from how our caregivers meet our needs, and can also be influenced by relationships and events as we grow up and later in life.
+Put simply, it might also be described as whether we move towards or away from people for comfort.

 We learn how to attach to our loved ones from our primary caregivers when we were children.
 Our caregiver’s ways of loving and caring for us teach us how to relate to those closest to us.
 Specifically, how our caretakers handled our upset feelings and how they handled their own upset feelings dramatically affects how a person treats their partner and views relationships and closeness in the future.
 If a child develops a healthy attachment to a caregiver, he or she will be more likely to consider relationships safe, reliable, and important and will have the security and confidence to explore the world around them.